The Burnout Triggers & Boundaries Map: Your Personal GPS Out of Chronic Overwhelm

 2. Communication Boundaries

-“Do Not Disturb” time blocks
+“Do Not Disturb” blocks that are honored

-Template responses for declining or deferring requests
+Pre-written responses for deferring non-urgent requests

 3. Emotional Boundaries